 - Learn as much as possible about the culture of the place before coming

-- Ask your volunteer organisation to break down where the money you pay will go
+- Ask your volunteer organization to break down where the money you pay will go

 - Ask for evidence of how previous volunteers have made a difference